 One reason commonly given for the popularity of these two classics is that they gave traditional nuclear families a lighthearted glimpse into the lives of blended families.
 Times have changed.
 In the new millennium, whether due to the death of a spouse or through divorce, blended families now outnumber traditional nuclear families.
 And the number is likely to grow, based on current statistics and trends.

 But unlike the movies or 30-minute sitcoms, real life is not always so lighthearted for blended families, whether due to widowhood or divorce.
-Many face unique social, psychological and economic challenges.
-As a result, over 60% of second marriages end in divorce.
+Many face unique social, psychological, and economic challenges.
+As a result, some 60% of second marriages end in divorce.
 Fortunately, there are numerous organizations and support groups dedicated to helping blended families with these challenges.

 If you already have an estate plan created when you were among the “previously” Married Couples, then we can help bring it up-to-code to reflect your new wedding vows.
 Unfortunately, little attention has been paid to the critical estate planning challenges confronting blended families.
 These challenges include disinheriting your ex-spouse and protecting your own children.